drpatrik/combatris/README.md

 T-Spin recognition | 3-corner with kicks
 Back-to-back Recognition | Combatris / T-spin

+Features Combatris, Marathon, Sprint, Ultra campaigns in single and multiplayer mode and Battle campaign in multiplayer mode:

+* Combatris and Marathon: The winner is judged on score.
+* Sprint: The fastest player to clear 40 lines are the winner.
+* Ultra: Clear as many lines as possible within 3 minutes.
+* Battle: Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

 The multiplayer mode is using a voting mechanism to ensure that all participants are playing the same campaign.
 The voting rules are simple; the campaign with the greatest number of players wins and any player that want to play another campaign will be rejected.
 If there is a draw between the number of players Battle will be prioritized.
 Any player that are alone in a specific campaign will be rejected.